LamNgo1/boids/README.md

 ## Overview

 Implementation code for paper ***BOIDS: High-dimensional Bayesian Optimization via Incumbent-guided Direction Lines and Subspace Embeddings*** pulished in *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI-2025)*.
-The manuscript will be added soon.
+The manuscript can be found at https://ojs.aaai.org/index.php/AAAI/article/view/34165.

 ![illustration of boids](boids_illustration.png)